Powerlearnproject/se-day1-assignment-jesca3142/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is the systematic approach to writing instructions,building games,apps  and solving real world problems.
+In the field of technology software engineering has helped in :
+1.enhancing productivity and efficiency
+2.ensuaring data is protected
+3.improving the quality of life
+4.building realible systems
+5.enhanced innovation

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The Emergence of Structured Programming (1960s–1970s) improved code organization and maintainability.
+2.The Introduction of Software Engineering as a Discipline (1968) established systematic development methodologies.
+3. The Development of Agile Methodologies (1990s–2000s) agile methodologies have revolutionized the industry by emphasizing flexibility and collaboration.

 List and briefly explain the phases of the Software Development Life Cycle.